 For more information, including period of coverage, definitions, medical expense benefits, covered expenses, exclusions and limitations, please review the The University of Texas System Study Abroad Plan – Academic HealthPlans Description and Enrollment Form.

 International Students and The University of Texas System Study Abroad Insurance Plan

 The UT System policy stipulates that any international student registered for classes be automatically charged and enrolled for student health insurance.
 This pertains to any amount of registered credit hours, even it if is only one credit hour or an internship class such as a CPT.
 However, international students who will be studying abroad for an entire semester may waive their U.S. student health insurance fee with proper documentation.
 Waiver forms and pertinent information relating to the waivers, such as insurance coverage dates and waiver period dates, may be found at http://www.utdallas.edu/healthcenter/insurance/intl-waivers.html.
 Additionally international students who will be studying abroad for an entire semester may request an Attestation Form from email@example.com.
 The Attestation Form is the student’s testament that they will reside outside of the U.S. for the semester, and therefore are not required by the University to have insurance.
 International students will be automatically enrolled and charged for the U.S. student health insurance, if they do not submit waivers or attestation forms during the waiver period for the semester.

 International SOS is the world's leading provider of medical assistance, international healthcare, security services and outsourced customer care.
-SOS is emergency assistance provided by the UT system (free) to UT Dallas students pursuing international educational programs.
-SOS is NOT health insurance; however, it assists students in resolving any emergency situation, evacuation, repatriation, medical assistance in English, etc.
+International SOS is emergency assistance provided to UT Dallas students pursuing international educational programs.
+International SOS is NOT health insurance; however, it assists students in resolving any emergency situation, evacuation, repatriation, medical assistance in English, etc.